-This article was last updated Feb 10, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 10, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’re looking to close a credit card you no longer use, you may be wondering the best way to go about it.
 Closing a credit card isn’t as simple as cutting it up — there are several steps you need to take to ensure your account has been properly closed and you don’t incur any fees or miss out on earned rewards.